jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

         -e "act=cluster_install" \
         site.yaml

-And an example to operate on a single devenv cluster is given as:
+And an example to operate on a single cluster of type `devenv` in which hosts will be checked with the status of systemd services named `docker`, is given as:

     ansible-playbook -i ubuntu_hosts \
         -e "single_cluster=devenv_cluster_name" \